 *trans, cis and non-binary

-People participating in the project are women*, associated with partner organizations (working and/or volunteers) – a total of min.
+People participated in the project were women*, associated with partner organizations (working and/or volunteers) – a total of min.
 28 people.

 *trans, cis and non-binary

 As part of the project, each of the four partner organizations will organize workshops for 28 people in their country; these workshops will focus on women’s leadership, community organizing and grassroots action, entrepreneurship and fundraising, and countering activist burnout and self-care, among other topics.

 As part of the project, based on the training conducted, we prepared a publication that included, among others, information about the workshops and good practices in working with diverse groups and communities.
 The publication is available for download in five languages: